Lebanon: 8 killed, thousands injured in pagers' explosion – DW – 09/17/2024

 What we know so far

-A Hezbollah official told the Associated Press news agency that at least 150 people, including members of the group, were wounded in different parts of Lebanon when the pagers they were carrying exploded.
-The official, who spoke to AP on condition of anonymity because he was not authorized to speak to the media, said the explosions were the result of "a security operation that targeted the devices."
+A Hezbollah official, speaking to Associated Press on condition of anonymity because he was not authorized to speak to the media, said the explosions were the result of "a security operation that targeted the devices."

 "The enemy [Israel] stands behind this security incident," the official said, without elaborating.
 He added that the new pagers that Hezbollah members were carrying had lithium batteries that apparently exploded.